ecs-aice/aice2003-asic_lab/exercise_3/README.md

 ![OpenROAD GUI](img/openroad_1.png)

 It almost feels organic, like a snake?
 That's because the design is a long shift-register, basically one long chain of flip-flops.
 At the `OpenROAD.GlobalPlacement` the instances are all placed - roughly - however the standard cells are not yet legally placed on core sites yet.
 That's what `OpenROAD.DetailedPlacement` does.
+Make sure to keep a screenshot of your global placement.

 ## 3.2 - Run From A Step